polhenarejos/picokeys-docs/docs/picokeyapp/quickstart.md

 - Provisions the device
 - Writes persistent state to the device

-Wait for the confirmation message indicating success (for example, *PHY loaded successfully*).
+Wait for the confirmation message indicating success (for example, *Commissioned successfully*).

 !!!
 Warning
     Commissioning modifies persistent device state.